joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

 ===========
 Fixed
   Small speed up in hole fixing.
+  Small speed up in smoothing.
+Still slow for objects with high vertice counts.
   Explore folder menu option wasn't working
-  Copying flexipath string from one tool to another wasn't always resulting in objects updating
+  Copying flexipath string from one tool to another wasn't always resulting in objects updating Converting final segment of flexipath to a quadratic bezier always gave a cubic bezier instead.
+Fixed

 Changed
    Fonts on slicer dialog results
+   Added Presets list to flexipath editor

 Added
    Path Loft tool
    Simple Hollow Box Tool
-   Symbol tool to turn a character from a symbol font into a 3D object
+   Symbol tool to turn a character from a symbol font into a 3D object Simple construction strip tool.
+Makes a strip with holes as found in childrens cnstruction sets.

 v1.0.3
 ===========